It’s COPD Awareness Month: Should You Get Screened?

 Did you know that COPD is the third leading cause of death in United States?
 It’s estimated that one person succumbs to this terrible disease every 4 minutes… A really shocking statistic if you ask us.

 As of 2016, it’s estimated that there are about 30 million Americans living with COPD.
 Unfortunately, experts believe that there could be at least 12 million undiagnosed cases in this country alone!
 People shouldn’t assume that shortness of breath is a symptom of getting older.
 For COPD Awareness Month, we encourage you to get something like that checked out.

 Currently, COPD accounts for more deaths each year than diabetes and breast cancer combined.
 We have yet to discover a cure for COPD and any damage to the lungs is permanent.
 There are a lot of Americans who are at risk for COPD, but don’t know much or anything about this disease.

 Know Your COPD Risk

 This year, organizations like the COPD Foundation are asking for increased vigilance amongst community members all over the country.
-They are also encouraging people to take the necessary steps in order to determine their own level of risk for COPD.
-Over the past three decades, COPD clinical research has shown that the frequency of this disease has been increasing.
-Fortunately, there are now plenty of online resources, like the COPD Foundation’s five-question COPD Risk Screener, which can help people determine their own risk factors for this disease.
+They are also encouraging people to take steps to determine their risk for COPD.
+If you are over the age of 40, you could be at risk if any of these apply:

 With a growing number of COPD patients who are non-smokers, these organizations are starting to shift their primary focus.
 This National COPD Awareness Month, more attention will be paid to the growing public health crisis.
 This month, the COPD Foundation and others will be helping to educate more people about the debilitating effects of this disease, while also urging communities, influential public figures, and policy makers to continue to support further medical research on COPD.
 In the end, their continued funding will be the best chance we have of one day developing a cure.